jyothi-ramilla/AAgent/README.md

 4. Environment variables

-## 3. Environment Variables
+## 3.Guide to configuring Environment Variables

+### 1. Generate Source and Target Addresses
-1. Need the source and target address for doing the transactions.
-You can create two testing addresses using below script.
+To perform transactions, you'll need source and target addresses.
+You can create two testing addresses using the script below.

 #### Script for creating Accounts and Private keys
 This script demonstrates how to create Ethereum accounts and generate private keys using Web3.